How is Eleuthera different from other islands in the Bahamas or the Caribbean?

 Rental places for your beach vacation in here abound.
 Why?...
 Because many foreigners - mainly from the US - are renting out their homes or guest cottages.

 Click for an Eleuthera vacation rental on a beach of your choice, and... for help by a friendly American who knows the island and its many rentals really well.

 Hard to believe but there are only 4 directly on the water.
 The one on the Caribbean side, 1 mile south of Governor's Harbour airport is Cocodimama with 12 rooms.

-The other one The Cove is located in the northern part of central Eleuthera - on the Caribbean side, too.
+The other one The Cove is located in the northern central part of the island - on the Caribbean side, too.

 Just 3 miles north of Governor's Harbour the exclusive resort Sky Beach Club.
 It opened in 2009.
 It includes an infinity pool and a swim-up bar.
 On top of that, exclusive residences are available for up to 8 persons each, as well as 3 comfortable and modern bungalows for couples.